(Updated August 25, 2025)Frequently Asked Questions(and some not asked frequently enough)

 Can I pay by credit card?

 Since our business model is B2B transactions, we do not accept credit card payments.
-The payment method is the standard bank transfer to our corporate account here in Japan.
+The standard payment method is a bank transfer to our corporate account here in Japan.

 Can you provide a quotation in US dollars?